Years of Experience

 Certifications and Degrees

-The highest-paying skill to have may be Sales Management; employees who claim proficiency also report a higher average salary of approximately $88K per year.
-People Management is considered a run-of-the-mill skill; slightly less than a third of Crate and Barrel's people use it regularly.
-Many workers are also familiar with Merchandising, Operations Management, and Design.
+The highest-paying skill to have may be Sales Management; employees who claim proficiency also report a higher average salary of about $70K per year.
+A relatively widespread skill at Crate and Barrel is People Management; close to a fourth of employees use it for work.
+Other top skills include Sales, Merchandising, and Forecasting.

 Benefits and Perks

-Benefits packages do tend to lack paid time off; Crate and Barrel gives paid vacation days to half of employees and sick leave to 31 percent.
-The larger part of workers plan for retirement by taking advantage of the company-sponsored 401(k) program.
-A large number of employees can count on health insurance, and a fair number of respondents have dental coverage as a benefit.
-Crate and Barrel also dishes out privileges such as a casual working environment, life insurance, supplemental maternity leave, and flexible hours.
+Benefits packages do tend to lack paid time off; Crate and Barrel gives paid vacation days to one-half of survey participants and sick leave to 31 percent.
+The larger part of employees save up for retirement through a 401(k) plan.
+Crate and Barrel provides health insurance to a large number of survey participants, and a solid majority of respondents do receive dental coverage.
+Crate and Barrel folks also make good use of a casual working environment, life insurance, supplemental maternity leave, and flexible hours.